nschorgh/CaveXML/README.md

 `cavexml.md` describes the meaning of the XML elements used to organize the data, and restrictions for the entries.

 For non-programmers:
-The file `allcaves-database.csv` can be opened as a spreadsheet, and contains a flattened version of the database.
+The file `allcaves-database.csv` can be opened as a spreadsheet and contains a flattened version of the database.
 The `Derivatives/` directory also contains other derived data products, such as `allcaves-database.md` where the full records can be viewed directly on GitHub.
 A search interface is available at https://tinyurl.com/cavexmlsearch and hosted on Google Colaboratory.
 It requires a Google account and a warning message will appear at the beginning of each session.